Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A user has opened a "Production System Down" support case to get help from AWS Support after a production system disruption.
+### A user has opened a 'Production System Down' support case to get help from AWS Support after a production system disruption.
 What is the expected response time for this type of support case?

 - [ ] 12 hours.
 - [ ] 15 minutes.